Komárov, Bardejov District

 village and municipality in Bardejov, Prešov, Slovakia.

 History

 In historical records, the village was first mentioned in 1355.

 Komárov has a Catholic Church (built circa 1490s), a soccer field, a small shop, a bar, a mortician, and the ruins of two castles.
 One of these has since been converted into a park with a tennis court and pool.
-There are three cemeteries, which has housed the earthly remains of citizens for hundreds of years.
+There are three cemeteries, which have housed the earthly remains of citizens for hundreds of years.

 In World War II, it was one of very few villages which never saw tanks, as the bridge was destroyed.

 Geography

-The municipality lies at an altitude of 240 m and covers an area of 7.992 km2.

-It has a population of about 405 people.

 Komárov is somewhat unusual as a village, as it only has one way in or out via a bridge, and cannot be driven through.

 Many immigrants from this town have settled in and around Bridgeport, Connecticut.